Halloween is finally here, and Mama Lisa’s wishing you good cheer!

 *I checked into whether to use “wile away the time” or “while away the time” – it seems that both have been used historically.
 “While” is more common and possibly more correct.
 But “wile” has the hidden meaning behind it of trickery, so I felt it was more appropriate to use this spelling today.

 This article was posted on Monday, October 31st, 2005 at 10:21 am and is filed under English, English Nursery Rhymes, Halloween, Holidays Around the World, Languages, Nursery Rhymes about Halloween, Nursery Rhymes about Holidays, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Olde English Nursery Rhyme about Halloween”